 Alkek Library has two public workstations on the 3rd floor of the library.
-These public workstation computers provide access to all .gov and .mil websites.
-These computers also provide access to library databases.
 Visitors may use the computers to view, download, and print government information.
 According to Texas State University Libraries’ policy, public patrons are charged a per-page fee for printing.

 Research assistance for public users of FDLP information is equal to such services offered to other users and for other information.